LiviuSosu/Protocol-Buffer-Vs-Newtonsoft.Json/README.md

 We will continue this article by showing you how to run the Protobuf command.

 Go the the location where you have the protoc.exe downloaded.
-Oppen any commadn line utitliy.
+Open any command line utility.
 There is no need to run it as administrator.

+The command should look like:

 protoc -I="C:\Users\Liviu\Career\Articles\Protocol-Buffer-Vs-Newtonsoft.Json\ConsoleApp1" --csharp_out="C:\Users\Liviu\Career\Articles\Protocol-Buffer-Vs-Newtonsoft.Json\ConsoleApp1" "C:\Users\Liviu\Career\Articles\Protocol-Buffer-Vs-Newtonsoft.Json\ConsoleApp1\demo-interface.proto"